fly519/ELGS/README.md

-# ELGS
+# Exploiting Local and Global Structure for Point Cloud Semantic Segmentation with Contextual Point Representations
 Code for the paper: Exploiting Local and Global Structure for Point Cloud Semantic Segmentation with Contextual Point Representations

-# Exploiting Local and Global Structure for Point Cloud Semantic Segmentation with Contextual Point Representations

 ## Introduction